Znojmo

 Znojmo (/cs/; Znaim) is a town in the South Moravian Region of the Czech Republic.
 It has about 34,000 inhabitants.
+The town is located on the Thaya River, along the eastern edge of Podyjí National Park.
 Znojmo is the historical and cultural centre of southwestern Moravia and the second most populated town in the South Moravian Region.

-The town with its surroundings is known for its production of cucumbers, the tradition of which began in 1571.
-The historic centre of Znojmo is well preserved and is protected as an urban monument reservation.
+The town of Znojmo and its surroundings are known for gherkin production and for winemaking.
+Znojmo was founded shortly before 1226, but the Znojmo Castle is older.
+The historic town centre is well preserved and is protected as an urban monument reservation.
+The most important monuments, protected as national cultural monuments, are Rotunda of Saint Catherine, Louka Monastery and Town Hall Tower.

 Administrative division

 Znojmo consists of nine municipal parts (in brackets population according to the 2021 census):